 A study published in the summer of 2011 finds that 8 percent of American children under the age of 18 have one or more food allergies.
 That means 5.9 million kids across the U.S. are at risk food-allergic reactions.
 That 8 percent finding is considerably higher than previously known.

 Earlier prevalence estimates that have found the range of food allergies as high as 8 percent in children under age 3, but more in the range of 4 percent for older children.

 Gwen Smith, Allergic Living magazine’s editor, spoke to Dr. Ruchi Gupta, the lead author of the study, about her findings and what they mean.
-Her study was published in the journal Pediatrics and funded by the Food Allergy Initiative.
+Her study was published in the journal Pediatrics and funded by the Food Allergy Initiative (now FARE).

 Gwen Smith: In your study you found that 8 percent of children under 18 have food allergies.
 We’re used to hearing a figure much lower than that for kids over the age of 3 or 4.
 What do you make of your larger statistic?